Mikejo5000/vsts-docs-pr/docs/work/customize/customize-cards.md

 ## Add style rules to highlight work items with color
 <!---
 > [!NOTE]
-><b>Feature availability: </b>This feature is supported from VSTS or the web portal for TFS 2015.1 or later version.
+><b>Feature availability: </b>This feature is supported from Azure Codex or the web portal for TFS 2015.1 or later version.
 -->

 1. To cause a card on the Kanban board to change color based on criteria you specify, open Styles.
 Add a styling rule and set the criteria for the rule.